 You should define your growth objectives and how much money you plan to have in your portfolio at the end of your investment time horizon.
 For example, if your portfolio grows 5% annually and inflation is 3%, you are only getting a 2% annual return (before taxes).
-If you require more growth from your investments in retirement, you may need to allocate a larger portion of your portfolio towards assets with relatively-high long-term expected returns, such as equities.
+If you require more growth from your investments in retirement, you may need to allocate a larger portion of your retirement portfolio towards assets with relatively-high long-term expected returns, such as equities.

 Withdrawal amounts: The rate and amount you withdraw during retirement can impact your overall retirement planning strategy.
 Some investors have unrealistic expectations of how much they can withdraw each year during retirement.
 Remember that returns vary year over year, so you may not be able to withdraw the same percentage each year without drawing down your principal.